collection of footballer's receivables in turkey

 Regulated in Article 26 of the Regulations on the Status and Transfer of Professional Football Players, this method is an agreement where the contract between the footballer and the club comes to an end.
 However, specific legal conditions and requirements must be met for such agreements to be valid.

-The Regulation does not prescribe a specific form or procedure for the validity of a release agreement.
+The Regulation does not prescribe a specific form or procedure for the validity of a release agreement in Turkey.
 Therefore, no special formality is required to validate a release agreement under the Turkish Football Federation (TFF).
 However, since the professional football player’s contract constitutes an employment relationship, the provisions regarding service contracts in the Turkish Civil Code (TCC) are applied for dispute resolution.

 For the release agreement that terminates the professional football player’s contract to be valid, it must comply with the conditions set out in Article 420 of the TCC.
 According to this article: